conan-io/docs/examples/tools/system/package_manager.rst

         └── ncurses_version.c

-The **conanfile.py** file is the recipe that packages the ncurses library.
+The ``conanfile.py`` file is the recipe that wraps the ncurses system library.
 Finally, the **consumer** directory contains a simple C application that uses the ncurses library, we will visit it later.

 When packaging a pre-built system library, we do not need to build the project from source, only install the